STMicroelectronics/x-linux-gnss1-app/README.md

 ### Recommended PC prerequisites

-A LinuxÂ® PC running UbuntuÂ® 20.04 or 22.04 is recommended.
+A Linux® PC running Ubuntu® 20.04 or 22.04 is recommended.
 Developers can follow the link below for details. https://wiki.st.com/stm32mpu/wiki/PC_prerequisites

-Follow the instructions on the ST wiki page [Image flashing](https://wiki.st.com/stm32mpu/wiki/STM32MP15_Discovery_kits_-_Starter_Package#Image_flashing) to prepare a bootable SD card with the starter package.
+Follow the instructions on the ST wiki page [Image flashing](https://www.st.com/en/embedded-software/stm32mp1starter.html , https://www.st.com/en/embedded-software/stm32mp2starter.html) to prepare a bootable SD card with the starter package.
 Alternatively, a Windows / Mac computer can also be used; in that case, the following tools would be useful:
 - Use [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) to flash the OpenSTLinux started package image onto the SD card
 - Use [TeraTerm](https://github.com/TeraTermProject/osdn-download/releases/) or [PuTTY](https://putty.org/) to access the console interface via USB